 Some user interface elements are drawn using a native style, meaning the operating system draws those elements using its standard drawing procedures (for example the Mac menu bar and the Mac status bar are always drawn by the operating system).
-010 Editor overrides some of this drawing with its own user interface styles but the native style can be turned on for some elements by clicking the Options button and turning on native drawing for either the Menu Bar, Tool Bars, Tool Buttons, Dock Headers (the title above each dock window), File Tabs, the Dock Window tabs or Table Headers.
+010 Editor overrides some of this drawing with its own user interface styles but the native style can be turned on for some elements by clicking the Options button and turning on native drawing for either the Dialogs, Menu Bar, Tool Bars, Tool Buttons, Dock Headers (the title above each dock window), File Tabs, the Dock Window tabs, Table Headers or Scroll Bars.
+By default, tabs and headers are drawn with rounded corners but this can be disabled by unchecking the Rounded Tabs or Rounded Headers options.
 Also when switching themes when individual colors have been modified by the user, 010 Editor will ask whether to Reset the modified colors or to Keep the modified colors.
 If the Reset Colors when Switching Themes option is set to Ask then a dialog is displayed asking for the user choice but if the choice has already been set the Reset Colors when Switching Themes option will be set to Yes or No.